Election security officials see no sign of foreign threat to mail-in voting

-In seeking to assure the public that federal, state, and local governments are paying far closer attention to the dangers of hacking or misinformation, officials said Wednesday that so far they have also not seen any indications that foreign governments are trying to tamper with what is expected to be an unprecedented amount of mail-in voting this year.
+In seeking to assure the public that federal, state and local governments are paying far closer attention to the dangers of hacking and misinformation, officials said Wednesday that they have also not seen any indications that foreign governments are trying to tamper with what is expected to be an unprecedented amount of mail-in voting this year.

-“We have no information or intelligence that any nation or state actor is engaging in any kind of activity to undermine any part of the mail-in vote or ballots,” said one senior federal official who spoke under condition of anonymity at a briefing Wednesday for reporters.
+“We have no information or intelligence that any nation or state actor is engaging in any kind of activity to undermine any part of the mail-in vote or ballots,” said one senior federal official, who like other officials at a briefing Wednesday for reporters spoke on the condition of anonymity.

 That assessment was echoed by Deputy Attorney General Jeffrey A. Rosen.

-Those assurances are in contrast to statements by President Trump, who has repeatedly argued that mail-in voting is so ripe for abuse, he would block additional funds for the U.S. Postal Service to handle a surge in mail ballots this year.
+Those assurances are in contrast to statements by President Trump, who has repeatedly argued that mail-in voting is so ripe for abuse that he would block additional funds for the U.S. Postal Service to handle a surge in mail ballots this year.

 Earlier this month, the president, who has voted absentee before, said widespread voting by mail would lead to “the greatest rigged election in history” and “the greatest fraud ever perpetrated.”